dalance/svlint/RULES.md

 ### Hint

-`priority` is forbidden
+Remove `priority` keyword, perhaps replace with an assertion.

 ### Reason

-this causes mismatch between simulation and synthesis
+Priority-case/if constructs may mismatch between simulation and synthesis.

 ### Pass Example